 Development of the Sea Level Rise Response Plan will include three community meetings designed to obtain feedback and input at specific points during the planning process.

-• Workshop 1: Vulnerability and Risk Assessment
+• Workshop 1: Vulnerability and Risk Assessment - January 18, 2018.
+View the flyer for more information.

 • Workshop 2: Draft Adaptation Strategies